mtdr9/mtdr9.github.io/_posts/2023-02-14-What-Worked-at-Wayfair.md

 tags: [management, analytics, professional development]
 ---

-In four years as a search marketer, I built - with the help of my team of analysts and our partners in data science, ad tech, and storefront - $87 million of annualized, incremental revenue for Wayfair.
-This post isn't about any specific project, but rather key frameworks that allowed me to make the right bets and execute them quickly.
-I've wrapped it up into three rules for success.
-Now, my uncle once recommended me a book of 11 rules for business, none of which are featured here, so your mileage may vary.
+In four years as a search marketer, I built - in collaboration with my team of analysts and our partners in data science, ad tech, and storefront - $87 million of annualized, incremental revenue for Wayfair.
+Molto bene!
+Here are three frameworks that I used to pick bets and execute them quickly.
+Buon appetito.

 1. Define what's important and what's not
 2. Manage your analysts to their skill level